 - no checked baggage fees if you can achieve the Holy Grail ‘carry-on only’

 - no overly large ‘guilt’ tips to porters breaking a back to get your luggage to your room

 - quicker to pack at home and at your destination

 - makes multi-destinations trips less of a hassle

 - you can go somewhere en route to your destination (I once stopped for lunch in Italy with my luggage en route to Rome, easier with carry-on only)

 - less risk of bodily injury moving all that weight around

 - smugness – you can’t overestimate the wonderful smugness that comes with packing light and throwing your bag on the airport scales with confidence

-And now, let’s get stuck in to some travel packing hacks to help you travel light…
+And now, let’s get stuck in to my packing tips to help you travel light (or at least lighter).